vre-hub/partner-communities/ET/containers/rucio-client/README.md

 ```

 As soon as you execute a rucio command without a valid token, you will be presented with a personalized link to the ET Indigo IAM.
 Open the link in a browser and authenticate to the ET Indigo IAM.
 Go back to the container; Rucio will retrtieve the token from ET Indigo IAM automatically and place it in `/tmp/root/.rucio_root/auth_token_for_default_account`.

+Images for Rucio client versions 35.7.0 and 38.5.1 contain the multi-RI capable client in a separate executable named `rucio-mri`, because on those versions the multi-RI capable client was not yet part of the official Rucio release.